 Step 4: Follow-Up

 Your auditor will often find missing documentation or have follow-up questions before finishing a report.
-For example, if he or she were missing an access rights review report, the auditor would request it at this time.
+For example, if they still needed an access rights review report, the auditor would request it now.

-If the auditor didn’t understand an employee’s answer when comparing it to the internal procedures, he or she might also request clarification.
+If the auditor didn’t understand an employee’s answer when comparing it to the internal procedures, they might also request clarification.
 Most auditors will clear up confusion before submitting findings.

 Step 5: Reporting

 This is the stage most people dread.
 Once your auditor reviews all the information presented and completes the testing, the auditor will issue a draft report.
 The draft report incorporates audit results.